Below is a rough translation of Luke 16:19-31, the gospel reading for the 19th Sunday after Pentecost in the Revised Common Lectionary.

 to pain, distress.
 In NT only middle or passive, to be pained or distressed

-1. “mercy me” sounds more like Marvin Gaye than Luke, perhaps, but the ‘me’ is in the accusative case, hence the direct object of the verb ‘have mercy’.
+1. “mercy me” sounds more like Marvin Gaye than Luke, perhaps, but the ‘me’ is in the accusative case, hence the direct object of the imperative verb ‘have mercy’.
 Most translations, for clarity, make ‘me’ an indirect object, “have mercy on me.”
 It could also be “show me mercy,” I suppose.
+I like "mercy me" because it forces me to think of mercy as a verb.

 3. There seems to be a strong cultural criticism implied in the rich man’s presumption that Lazarus ought to be sent (after having been put at the gate then carried to Abraham) to do an act of servitude to the rich man.